 Login to your VWO account, and go to the ‘Smartcode’ section (under the Tools tab).

 Settings available in Asynchronous code

-If you decrease the threshold, one side effect of it would be that some visitors (with slower connections or with have local ISP/network issues) may not be able to become a part of your test (because timeout occurred for them), so you may potentially lose some visitors or conversions registered in your A/B test.
+If you decrease the threshold, one side effect of it would be that some visitors (with slower connections or with local ISP/network issues) may not be able to become a part of your test (because a timeout occurred for them), so you may potentially lose some visitors or conversions registered in your A/B test.

 Compatibility of Asynchronous code snippet